sdnfv/openNetVM/examples/test_flow_dir/README.md

 This NF demonstrates how to use ONVM's Flow Director.
 When a packet arrives the NF checks whether it is from a flow that already has a service chain rule.
 If not, it creates a new rule so the packet will be sent to the destination NF indicated on the command line.
 Packets that match a rule are processed with the ONVM_NF_ACTION_NEXT action.

-This NF demonstrates how to populate the SDN flow table as well as how to create service chain rules for specific flows.
-To enable this functionality use the -f flag.
+This NF demonstrates how to populate the Manager's flow table as well as how to create service chain rules for specific flows.
+To enable this functionality use the -s flag.

 Compilation and Execution
 --